krakjoe/mimus/README.md

 		*	match the runtime return value.
 		*	If this path does not execute, the return value is used as the
 		*	runtime return value.
+		* Note: If Path::returns is not invoked, any return is allowed for this Path
+		* @throws LogicException if this Path is void
 		*/
 		public function returns($value) : Path;
 		/*
-		* Shall tell mimus that this path should be void (not return anything) */ public function void() : Path;
+		* Shall tell mimus that this path should be void (not return anything)
+		* @throws LogicException if this Path returns
+		*/
+		public function void() : Path;
 		/*
 		* Shall tell mimus what this path should throw
-		* @param string the name of the exception expected */ public function throws(string $class) : Path;
+		* @param string the name of the exception expected
+		* Note: If Path::throws is not invoked, any exception is allowed for this Path */ public function throws(string $class) : Path;
 	}